 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.

 - Clinical subjects can include dentistry, medicine and veterinary medicine.

 Bursaries and Scholarships

-- Plymouth offers a wide variety of studentships, including some funded by UK research councils, targeted at specific projects and disciplines.
+- Plymouth offers a number of studentships, including some funded by UK research councils, targeted at specific projects and disciplines.

-- The university also offers a range of scholarships for students who have applied for a postgraduate taught degree, such as the discretionary 20% alumni reward for Plymouth graduates with an honours degree and the Faculty of Business Professoriate Scholarships.
+- The university also offers scholarships for students who have applied for a postgraduate taught degree; these include a discretionary 20% alumni reward for Plymouth graduates with an honours degree, and the Faculty of Business Professoriate Scholarships.

 - Please refer to the university website for further details.